-Did you know the sodium concentration in an individuals sweat can range from as low as 300 mg to as high as 3000 mg of sodium per one litre of sweat?
+Do you have a low, moderate or high concentration of sodium in your sweat?
+Do you know how much sodium you lose in sweat?
+Did you know that the sodium concentration in an individuals sweat can range from as low as 300 mg to as high as 3000 mg of sodium per one litre of sweat?

 The test consists of a one-hour workout on a stationary bike or treadmill.
-Apart from learning the concentration of sodium in your sweat, the reason for the one-hour test is to help identify the volume of sweat you lose, which will give you a better understanding of your sweat rate per hour.
+Apart from learning the concentration of sodium in your sweat, the reason for the one-hour test is to identify the volume of sweat you lose, which will give you a better understanding of your sweat rate per hour.

+What information will I gather from the sweat test?
 You will learn the volume of sweat you lose based on the intensity and the environmental conditions the test is performed in.
 Remembering your sweat rate will change as intensity and the environmental conditions change.

 You will learn the concentration of sodium that is present in your sweat.
 This is recorded in milligrams per one litre of sweat.
 The sodium concentration of your sweat is unique to you and it doesn’t change, which is why you only need to do the sodium test once.
 When you combine your sweat rate with the sodium concentration of your sweat you can calculate the accumulative amount of sodium you lose per hour.